 - Modules are typically assessed by a combination of continuous assessment, assignments and/or final written examination.
 Examples of continuous assessment include:

 Small Group Projects/Presentations – usually on a topic of students’ own choosing.

-Written assignments – including essays, book reviews, critical commentaries and blogs.
+Written assignments – including essays, book reviews and critical commentaries.

 Details of how each module is assessed are shown in the Student Handbook and module guides which are provided to all students.
 Following each element of assessed coursework, students are provided with detailed feedback on the quality of their written work and how they can improve future assignment.

 Students receive general and specific feedback about their work from a variety of sources including lecturers, module co-ordinators, placement employers, personal tutors, advisers of study and peers.
 As a university student, you will be expected to take a greater role in reflecting on this and taking the initiative in continuously improving the quality of your work.
 Feedback may be provided in a variety of forms including: